On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Introduction

+\item \textbf{A comparative study between short-horizon learning and long-horizon barriers.} We show that with outcome-based rewards, \textsf{REINFORCE}-style policy gradient algorithms provably learn short-horizon compositions.
+Meanwhile, beyond a critical horizon, the gradient field at initialization becomes exponentially flat, indicating an optimization barrier for near-random policies.
+In contrast, supervised fine-tuning (SFT) can provably learn beyond this critical horizon by providing intermediate feedback for sequential compositional reasoning.

-\item \textbf{A theory of phase transitions in RLVR on mixed-difficulty data distribution.} On an easy-to-hard mixture over horizons, we establish polynomial-time convergence guarantees for outcome-based RL training.
-We further show that the shape of the difficulty spectrum in the mixture governs the dynamics: when the difficulty spectrum contains discontinuities, the learning process undergoes long plateaus followed by abrupt improvement, exhibiting {\em grokking}-like phase transitions~\citep{Sun2025RLGR}; In comparison, a smoother spectrum yields a {\it relay effect} that maintains the momentum of reward growth, ensuring steady progress through increasingly harder problems.
+\item \textbf{A theoretical characterization of the learning dynamics in RLVR.} On an easy-to-hard mixture over horizons, we establish polynomial-time convergence guarantees for outcome-based RL training.
+We show that an \emph{implicit curriculum} emerges in RL: in the smooth regime, progress transfers across adjacent horizons through a {\it relay effect}, which keeps training near the edge of competence and yields steady progress toward harder problems; when the spectrum contains large discontinuities, the same curriculum instead exhibits delayed progress, long plateaus, and abrupt, grokking-like phase transitions~\citep{Sun2025RLGR}.

 \item \textbf{Novel techniques from Fourier analysis on groups.} We introduce a Fourier analysis~\citep{terras1999fourier} framework that transforms the problem of trajectory-level success conditioning into tractable calculations based on Fourier analysis for convolutions of measures.
-Our new framework allows us to compute the magnitude of policy gradients in long-horizon group composition problems by resorting to the spectral properties of the group representations, which greatly simplifies the estimation of combinatorial event probabilities. \end{enumerate}
+Our new framework allows us to compute the magnitudes of policy gradients in long-horizon group composition problems by resorting to the spectral properties of the group representations, which greatly simplifies the analysis of combinatorial event probabilities. \end{enumerate}

-\paragraph{An optimization perspective for RL at the edge of competence.} Together, our results provide an optimization-based explanation for why RLVR is most effective near the edge of the model's competence.
-The key mechanism is the \textit{relay effect}: when the training distribution includes problems slightly above the model's current capability, successful solutions generated by the policy provide sufficient gradient signal to bootstrap learning on harder ones, sustaining steady reward improvement.
-However, this relay breaks down when there is a large gap between the model's current competence and the next level of difficulty.
-In this regime, the gradient signal is overwhelmed by noise from rare random successes, and training stalls in prolonged plateaus.
-Thus, \textit{RLVR's effectiveness is governed not merely by whether the model achieves non-zero reward, but by whether the difficulty landscape provides a smooth curriculum for the relay effect to operate.} \Cref{fig:two-panels} illustrates the contrast between these two regimes.